weaviate/weaviate-io/developers/weaviate/api/rest/objects.md

 ### Exhaustive retrieval using a cursor: `after`

 :::tip
-You can use `class`, `limit` and `after` for retrieving an entire object set from a class.
+- You can use `class`, `limit` and `after` for retrieving an entire object set from a class.
+- The `after` parameter is based on the order of ids.
+It can therefore only be applied to list queries without sorting.
 :::

+You can retrieve a list of all data objects with the `after` parameter.
 The `after` parameter ("Cursor API") retrieves objects of a class based on the order of ids.
-It can therefore only be applied to list queries without sorting.
 You can pass the last id you retrieved as a cursor to start the next page.

 It is not possible to use the `after` parameter without specifying a `class`.